UNBCTF/UNBCTF.github.io/docs/blog/posts/training/intro-to-ctfs/intro-to-ctf.md

 ## Importance of CTF Competitions

-1. Skill Development: CTFs provide hands-on experience in various areas of cybersecurity as they helping participants to develop practical skills and deepen their understanding of different technical concepts.
+1. Skill Development: CTFs provide hands-on experience in various areas of cybersecurity as they help participants develop practical skills and deepen their understanding of different technical concepts.

 2. Problem-Solving: The challenges encourage creative thinking and problem-solving, as participants must often think outside the box to discover solutions.

 3. Collaboration and Teamwork: Many CTFs are team-based, promoting collaboration and teamwork as participants work together to tackle complex problems.

-4. Real-World Application: The scenarios and challenges in CTFs are sometimes designed to mimic real-world environments or scenarios and providing valuable insights into how to handle actual challenges you may face.
+4. Real-World Application: The scenarios and challenges in CTFs are sometimes designed to mimic real-world environments and provide valuable insight into how to handle actual challenges you may face.

 5. Networking and Recognition: Competing in CTFs can help participants connect with like-minded individuals, mentors, and potential employers.
 Ultimately, its a great way of enhancing your professional network and career prospects.

 ## Let's talk about the categories some more

 You might be wondering how the jeopardy categories that were mentioned above are relevant to the industry.
-Below is a quick breakdown on some of the  that the skills you can learn are transferrable to a career in cybersecurity.
+Below is a quick breakdown on some of the skills you can learn that are transferrable to a career in cybersecurity.
 Note: There are endless possibilities, don't get discouraged because I've only listed a few below!

 * __Cryptography__: Can be used to protect information, secure communications, and preserve privacy.